-The next step is to import the Remedyforce communication plan.
+The next step is to import the Remedyforce workflow.

-- In xMatters, click the Developer tab, and then click Import Plan.
+- In xMatters, click the Workflows tab, and then click Import.

-- Once the import is finished, the plan should be automatically enabled.
-If it isn't, click Plan Disabled to enable the plan.
+- Once the import is finished, the workflow should be automatically enabled.
+If it isn't, click the Disabled toggle to enable it.

 - For the Notifications to Groups form, click the Web Service drop-down list, and select Sender Permissions.

 - Add the integration user, and then click Save Changes.